 Most of the inhabitants of Crete are of the Orthodox faith.
 This is a very religious community, so on the island you will find a lot of big churches and countless small churches and chapels that can be found on beaches, gorges, caves or on mountain peaks.
 It happens that they are built under the surrounding rocks, to which they are as if "glued".
 In some such places Cretans gather once a year on the occasion of a local holiday.
 On a daily basis, local residents take care of them.
 Most often you can enter them, because the role of the lock can be used, for example, a bent nail.

-Large monasteries can also be visited, which, however, involves the payment of an appropriate fee and the necessity to keep the rules of a modest outfit.
+Large monasteries can also be visited, which, however, involves the payment of an appropriate fee and the need to keep the rules of a modest outfit.
 In the area of monasteries you can sometimes take pictures and sometimes not.
 The rules are set by monks.
 It is also worth knowing that each monastery has set admission times for visitors.
 If you plan to visit such a place, check the opening hours first.

-We suggest choosing these places, which are located a short distance from the hotel.
+We suggest you choose these places, which are located a short distance from the hotel.
 Additional suggestions for less popular and less known places can be found on our map and in the index of interesting places .
 It is constantly being supplemented by us, we create it based on our experience.

 Crete (gr: Κρήτη ) is the largest Greek island and the fifth largest island in the Mediterranean.
 In spite of the strong ties that connect Crete with continental Greece, this island has retained its separate language dialect and local cultural traditions up to the present day.
-The distinction should also be expressed by the fact that the majority of the inhabitants asked for their descent will in the first place say that they are Cretans, and only then will they describe themselves as Greeks.
+The distinction should also be expressed by the fact that the majority of the inhabitants asked for their descent will in the first place say that they are Cretans, and only then they will describe themselves as Greeks.

 As a result of the administrative reform in 1987, Crete was separated as one of the 13 regions of Greece.
 Another administrative reform carried out in 2011 reduced the number of regions to 7, however, the status of Crete remained as a separate region.
 The island's largest city is Heraklion, which also serves as the capital.
-Crete is divided into four nomosos (prefectures): Chania, Rethymno, Heraklion and Lasithi (with the capital in Agios Nikolaos).
-Stavros Arnaoutakis (Panhelle Socialist Movement) has been the governor of this region since January 2011.
+Crete is divided into four nomos (prefectures): Chania, Rethymno, Heraklion and Lasithi (with the capital in Agios Nikolaos).
+Stavros Arnaoutakis (Panhellenic Socialist Movement) has been the governor of this region since January 2011.